stevejarvis/stevejarvis.github.io/_posts/2017-01-27-grin-n-spin-brew-tour.md

     "date":new Date(2017, 5, 6),
     "lat":39.758134,
     "lon":-105.224165,
-    "notes":"Getting to Golden was at least twice as hard as getting back.
+    "notes":"Getting to Golden was at least twice as hard as getting back!
 Pretty nummy beer.", "gpx": "../resources/grin-n-spin/mountain_toad_5_6_17.gpx" },
 ]